 - Customer collaboration over contract negotiation

 - Responding to change over following a plan

-I may do a separate post on BRM, but in short, projects do not end with the formal closure.
-BRM is about working with the customer to ensure that the product (or service) delivered by the project gets integrated into the customer's organization, and delivers the business value detailed in the Project Charter.
+Refer to my post on BRM for details, but in short, projects do not end with the formal closure.
+BRM is about working with the customer to ensure that the product (or service) delivered by the project gets integrated into the customer’s organization, and delivers the business value detailed in the Project Charter.
 BRM helps to reduce project failure rates.

 - Benefits Realization

 - Performance measurement techniques (KPI and key success factors)